ZentaChain/Zentachain/README.md

 ##### Zentavault

 *Zentavault is a high-throughput encrypted and distributed file vault (encrypted storage) and* *transfer service.
-Unlike regular data storage systemsk, Zentavault will store nothing on the* *users device.
+Unlike regular data storage systems, Zentavault will store nothing on users’* devices.
 Zentavault acts as an encryption delivery vehicle, with the ability to encrypt and* *dynamically distribute content securely onto the InterPlanetary File System (IPFS).
 IPFS is a* *peer-to-peer distributed file system that seeks to connect all computing devices with the same* *system of files.
 In some ways, IPFS is similar to the World Wide Web, but IPFS could be seen*